-Eden Autopro Automotive Tips: Proper Grade of GasMay 7th, 2015
+Eden Autopro Automotive Tips: Proper Grade of FuelMay 7th, 2015

-Octane is a measure of gasoline’s ability to resist igniting before the spark plug goes off.
-Gasoline and air are compressed in the engine’s combustion chamber.
-When the pressure reaches a certain point, the gas will spontaneously combust.
+Octane is a measure of fuel’s ability to resist igniting before the spark plug goes off.
+Fuel and air are compressed in the engine’s combustion chamber.
+When the pressure reaches a certain point, the fuel will spontaneously combust.
 You don’t want that to happen; you want the spark plug to ignite the fuel at precisely the right time.
-When the gas combusts prematurely, the piston will try to go down while it is still being pushed up by the crank shaft and you will hear a pinging or knocking sound.
+When the fuel combusts prematurely, the piston will try to go down while it is still being pushed up by the crank shaft and you will hear a pinging or knocking sound.
 That sound is metal stuff banging into other metal stuff when it’s not supposed to.
 As you can imagine, this can lead to pricey damage.

-Now, just because the octane number doesn’t measure quality, that doesn’t mean there isn’t a quality difference in gasoline.
-The government mandates that all gas have a minimum level of detergent added to keep the engine and vital fuel system and emission components clean and operating efficiently over the long haul.
-Top tier gasoline in Port Moody will have many times the minimum level of detergent.
-To give you an idea of how vital that is, all U.S. automakers use top tier gasoline in their government mandated 100,000 mile durability tests.
+Now, just because the octane number doesn’t measure quality, that doesn’t mean there isn’t a quality difference in fuel.
+All fuel has a minimum level of detergent added to keep the engine and vital fuel system and emission components clean and operating efficiently over the long haul.
+Top tier fuel in Port Moody will have many times the minimum level of detergent.
 Good quality fuel is critical to long life of engine components.

-No matter what kind of gasoline drivers use, there will be some carbon build up on valves, pistons, fuel injectors, etc. This is especially prevalent on the intake valves of the GDI (gasoline direct injection) engines that are found in more and more vehicles because the gas is injected directly into the combustion chamber and the detergents in the fuel do not wash over the intake valves.
-A professional fuel system cleaning at Eden Autopro in Port Moody is necessary to clean and restore the efficiency of your fuel system and to keep your gas mileage up.
+No matter what kind of fuel drivers use, there will be some carbon build up on valves, pistons, fuel injectors, etc. This is especially prevalent on the intake valves of the GDI (gasoline direct injection) engines that are found in more and more vehicles because the fuel is injected directly into the combustion chamber and the detergents in the fuel do not wash over the intake valves.
+A professional fuel system cleaning at Eden Autopro is necessary to clean and restore the efficiency of your fuel system and to keep your fuel economy up.

 Ask your Eden Autopro service advisor if it’s time for a professional fuel system cleaning.